jyotirmoibiswakarma/WeatherApp/README.md

-# WeatherApp MAde USing OpenWeather
+# WeatherApp Made USing OpenWeather
  A Simple Gradient Weather App